 Poetic practice at the intersection of economics, science, and belonging.

-Author and artist Jane Yevgenia Muschenetz came to the United States as a child refugee from Soviet Ukraine.
-Trained at MIT Sloan and formerly with Bain & Company, she translates between quantitative systems and human experience — using data, lyric, and visual form to reveal hidden narratives and invite curiosity and connection.
+Author and artist Jane Yevgenia Muschenetz came to the US as a child refugee from Soviet Ukraine.
+Trained at MIT and formerly with Bain & Co, she translates between quantitative systems and human experience — using data, lyric, and visual form to reveal hidden narratives and foster curiosity and connection.

 Jane's work was recently featured in the MIT Technology Review, highlighting the intersection of statistical representation and art.
 Her second book, POWER POINT, earned the 2025 National Press Women Communications Prize in Creative Verse for its groundbreaking use of visual poetics, humor, and quantitative language to challenge structural inequality.